 It should be clear, however, that the ideal solution is to just fix any condition on your property which is in violation of a local zoning law.
 If the violation is not significant, and correcting it won't substantially interfere with your use of your property, this is likely the ideal course of action.

 But what happens if you've invested a large amount of effort and money into improving your land, and you later discover that you've committed some relatively minor zoning violation?
 You are generally entitled to seek what is known as a "variance" in these cases.
 A variance is simply when your local government makes a small exception to the zoning rules to accommodate a small violation that would be difficult to fix.
 A variance will normally be granted if the violation doesn't harm anyone, and enforcing Wasilla, Alaska's zoning laws to the letter would not, in this case, advance their purposes.

 You are also protected if your land is currently in complete compliance with local zoning regulations, but the area where your land sits is re-zoned, and your property is suddenly not in compliance with the new zoning regulations.
 Typically, these new regulations cannot be utilized to force you to change existing conditions on your property.
 No laws can be applied retroactively, under the U.S. Constitution.
 Of course, if you make any improvements on your land after the law changes, you'll have to comply with the new law.

-How Can a Wasilla, Alaska Attorney Help?
+What Can A Wasilla, Alaska Attorney Do?

 If you find yourself facing zoning or other land use issues, it's critical to have good legal advice.
 A seasoned Wasilla, Alaska attorney will help you work within the law to ensure that you are as free as possible to make the use of your land that you want.